For characters who debuted in Star Trek: The Next Generation, see Characters.Star Trek The Next Generation

 - Clone Degeneration: It gets worse and worse as the movie progresses.
 By the end of the film, he's as pale as a Borg Drone with visible veins all over his face.

 - Evil Brit: He's played by the British actor Tom Hardy and is the Big Bad.

 - Evil Counterpart: Of Picard.

-- Generic Doomsday Villain: His reasoning seems to consist of "Well, I'm the villain of this movie, so I guess I better mentally rape Troi and destroy Earth."
-The extreme actions that actually relate to his supposedly well-intentioned goals occur entirely in the opening minutes of the movie: as he was raised by the Remans, he understandably doesn't like their status as the Warrior-Slave Race of the Romulan Empire.
+- Generic Doomsday Villain: The extreme actions that actually relate to his supposedly well-intentioned goals occur entirely in the opening minutes of the movie: as he was raised by the Remans, he understandably doesn't like their status as the Warrior-Slave Race of the Romulan Empire.
 But when he assassinates the entire Romulan Senate and installs himself as the new dictator... he's already solved all the Remans' problems.
-At that point his only real explanation for wanting to destroy Earth is to prove the Remans' superiority over the Romulans and show the galaxy that their Romulan empire is not to be messed with which is somewhat unclear.
+At that point his only real explanation for wanting to destroy Earth is to eclipse Picard in the history books and make sure nobody ever subjugates the Remans again.
 For a poorly explained reason (to prove to everyone that the Remans are to be taken seriously), he has a super battleship way more advanced than every ship it comes up against.
 He also got a planet-destroying superweapon from... somewhere.